Dutch-language literature

-Dutch language literature (Nederlandstalige literatuur) comprises all writings of literary merit written through the ages in the Dutch language, a language which currently has around 23 million native speakers.
-Dutch-language literature is the product of the Netherlands, Belgium, Suriname, the Netherlands Antilles and of formerly Dutch-speaking regions, such as French Flanders, South Africa, and Indonesia.
+Dutch-language literature (Nederlandstalige literatuur) comprises all writings of literary merit written through the ages in the Dutch language, a language which currently has around 23 million native speakers.
+Dutch-language literature is the product of the Netherlands, Belgium (see also literature of Flanders), Suriname, the Netherlands Antilles and of formerly Dutch-speaking regions, such as French Flanders, South Africa, and Indonesia.
 The Dutch East Indies, as Indonesia was called under Dutch colonization, spawned a separate subsection in Dutch-language literature.
 Conversely, Dutch-language literature sometimes was and is produced by people originally from abroad who came to live in Dutch-speaking regions, such as Anne Frank and Kader Abdolah.
 In its earliest stages, Dutch-language literature is defined as those pieces of literary merit written in one of the Dutch dialects of the Low Countries.
 Before the 17th century, there was no unified standard language; the dialects that are considered Dutch evolved from Old Frankish.
 A separate Afrikaans literature started to emerge during the 19th century, and it shares the same literary roots as contemporary Dutch, as Afrikaans evolved from 17th-century Dutch.
 The term Dutch literature may either indicate in a narrow sense literature from the Netherlands, or alternatively Dutch-language literature (as it is understood in this article).

 Until the end of the 11th century, Dutch literature, like literature elsewhere in Europe, was almost entirely oral and in the form of poetry.
 In the 12th and 13th century, writers starting writing chivalric romances and hagiographies for noblemen.
 From the 13th century, literature became more didactic and developed a proto-national character, as it was written for the bourgeoisie.
 With the close of the 13th century a change appeared in Dutch literature.
 The Flemish and Hollandic towns began to prosper and a new sort of literary expression began.
 Around 1440, literary guilds called rederijkerskamers ("Chambers of Rhetoric") arose which were usually middle-class in tone.
 Of these chambers, the earliest were almost entirely engaged in preparing mysteries and miracle plays for the people.
 Anna Bijns (c.
 1494–1575) is an important figure who wrote in modern Dutch.
 The Reformation appeared in Dutch literature in a collection of Psalm translations in 1540 and in a 1566 New Testament translation in Dutch.
-The best-known of all Dutch writers is the Catholic playwright and poet Joost van den Vondel (1587–1679).
+The greatest of all Dutch writers is widely considered to be the playwright and poet Joost van den Vondel (1587–1679).